Protest art: Strategy and practice

-Ongoing Activist Art

-Activist art can often be ongoing or community oriented- an example is the Read Opera The Charter of the Forest, which updates every two weeks and has a following of activists.
-In general, Read Opera is intended to be a genre of activist art, stemming from its nature as a free and anti-advertising form of expression.
-It rejects the manipulative practices of art-for-profit, and takes as given that culture is a right, not a privilege.
-The Charter of the Forest specifically deals with the ramifications and ideas surrounding nonviolence and what it means for political structures, taking cues from Noam Chomsky and Leo Tolstoy.

 Resistance art

 Resistance art is art used as a way of showing their opposition to powerholders.
 This includes art that opposed such powers as the German Nazi party, as well as that opposed to apartheid in South Africa.
 The Soweto uprising marked the beginning of social change in South Africa.
-Resistance art grew out of the Black Consciousness Movement, a grass-roots anti-Apartheid movement that emerged in the 1960s lead by the charismatic activist Steve Biko.
+Resistance art grew out of the Black Consciousness Movement, a grass-roots anti-Apartheid movement that emerged in the 1960s led by the charismatic activist Steve Biko.
 Much of the art was public, taking the form of murals, banners, posters, t-shirts and graffiti with political messages that were confrontational and focused on the realities of life in a segregated South Africa.
 Willie Bester is one of South Africa's most well known artists who originally began as a resistance artist.
 Using materials assembled from garbage, Bester builds up surfaces into relief and then paints the surface with oil paint.
 His works commented on important black South African figures and aspects important to his community.
 South African resistance artists do not exclusively deal with race nor do they have to be from the townships.
 Another artist, Jane Alexander, has dealt with the atrocities of apartheid from a white perspective.
 Her resistance art deals with the unhealthy society that continues in post-apartheid South Africa.

-Humanitarian Satire Art
+Humanitarian satire art

-Humanitarian Satire Art was a term introduced by author Lexa Brenner.
+"Humanitarian satire art" was a term introduced by author Lexa Brenner.
 This form of activist art uses seriocomedy, controversial images, and political statements.
 The works mock society and give the viewers the ability to interpret their works in many different ways.
 The majority of the works are built around the idea of promoting changes within society over current world issues.
 Works are usually left in hidden places, which citizens will eventually find.
-The majority of Humanitarian Satire Artworks are showing political messages, most often alluding to controversial political messages, revolving around contemporary social issues.
+The majority of humanitarian satire artworks show political messages, most often alluding to controversial political messages, revolving around contemporary social issues.